 NOTE: WordPress can be installed automatically using the installer in the WordPress section of the hosting Control Panel.
-You can check this FAQ item for more information.
+You can check our Installing WordPress article for more information.

 If you prefer to install WordPress manually, you can follow the steps below.

 You need to follow these steps to install WordPress:

 1. Download the installation from the site of the vendor.
 WordPress can be obtained from: